`

 What to do: Change the cabin air filter often to manipulate your car's climate.

 A2.
-Usually, you should change up the engine oil every 6-12 months or every 5,000-7,000 miles whichever comes before.
+Usually, you should change up the engine oil every 6-12 months or every 5,000-7,000 miles, whichever comes first.

 A3.
 Here we have mentioned the 7 significant fluids as follows: